lumbans/monitoring-challenges/README.md

 # Log parsing challenges
 =================================================

-Clone this repository to solve the log parsing, in this repo there's a file sample.log The challenges is to parse log using GROK and put on logstash configurations file.
+Clone this repository to solve the log parsing, in this repo there's a file <strong>sample.log </strong>
+The challenges is to parse log using GROK and put on logstash configurations file.

 Output should be :